philstenning/pa_consulting/trainbot_1/trainbot_1_readme.md

 make a note of everything as you go so that everything is repeatable for everyone.

-Check within each server folder for details for setting up each server.
+Check within each folder for details for setting up each server.